 In 1936, the site was purchased by the American Legion post, and the earthworks were restored to their original height, with some modifications.
 A stone building, constructed in the middle of the fort at the site of the original powder-house, was dedicated to the city and today is part of the City of Cape Girardeau Parks & Recreation Department.

-The earthwork walls remain intact and historical signage throughout the fort’s grounds bring its storied past to life.
+The earthwork walls remain intact and historical signage throughout the fort’s grounds brings its storied past to life.
 Fort D is located at Fort Street and Locust Street in Cape Girardeau.
 The fort is open daily from dawn to dusk.

 Lieutenant John W. Powell was in charge of the various forts for some months, recruiting local citizens in Cape Girardeau who were mustered in as Battery F, 2nd Illinois Artillery.
 With his troops, he fought at the Battle of Shiloh in Tennessee, where he lost his arm.
 After the Civil War, he became famous as the leader of the first expedition to successfully navigate the Colorado River through the Grand Canyon.